ADHD Group Coaching for Teen Girls

 hear others experiencing similar challenges

-begin to see themselves differently
+begin to see themselves differently within the safety of a group

 It reduces isolation and builds confidence in a way that feels natural rather than forced.